bonitasoft/bonita-doc/md/ldap-synchronizer.md

 1. Reads all Users in the source LDAP directory
 2. Creates all Users in the bonita engine db
 3. Reads all Groups in the source LDAP directory
-4. Creates all Groups in the Bonita BPM Engine db
+4. Creates all Groups in the Bonita Engine db
 5. Retrieves all Users that are belonging to the groups in the source LDAP directory
-6. Retrieves all Users that are belonging to the groups in the Bonita BPM Engine db
+6. Retrieves all Users that are belonging to the groups in the Bonita Engine db
-7. For all Users belonging to the groups in the Bonita BPM Engine db and not in the groups in the source LDAP directory, do Delete membership (user, role-in-ldap-tool-config, group)
+7. For all Users belonging to the groups in the Bonita Engine db and not in the groups in the source LDAP directory, do Delete membership (user, role-in-ldap-tool-config, group)
 8. Creates all memberships for all users and groups with a configured role (user, role-in-ldap-tool-config, group)

-To run the LDAP synchronizer, execute the script `BonitaBPMSubscription-x.y.z-LDAP-Synchronizer.bat` (for Windows) or `BonitaBPMSubscription-x.y.z-LDAP-Synchronizer.sh` (for Linux), where `x.y.z` is the version of Bonita BPM you are running.
+To run the LDAP synchronizer, execute the script `BonitaSubscription-x.y.z-LDAP-Synchronizer.bat` (for Windows) or `BonitaSubscription-x.y.z-LDAP-Synchronizer.sh` (for Linux), where `x.y.z` is the version of Bonita you are running.

-**Warning:** Do not modify the Organization from the Bonita BPM Portal while the tool is running, as this will cause a synchronization error.
+**Warning:** Do not modify the Organization from the Bonita Portal while the tool is running, as this will cause a synchronization error.

 ## Using the LDAP synchronizer in a non-default tenant